mengiu/Super-Simple-Stocks-Test/README.md

  I used for this project JPA ( implemented by HiperLink ) to implement the persistence layer.
  I used H2 database engine so all data are held in memory ( responding to one of the constraints ).

- In a _**S**ervice **O**riented **A**rchitecture (**SOA**)_, a software application is designed
- by defining components, which provides services to other components in other applications.
-Typically, those services are available to be consumed using a network through some specifics communication protocols.
-By definition a _**service**_ is a self-contained component, which offer a specific functionality and could be designed to perform one or more operations.
-This make possible reuse code just changing the way the service interoperates with other services.

  Following the SOA approach, the solution for the assignment is designed to provide the service _**SimpleStockService**_, which has operations to calculate the dividend yield, P/E Ratio, Stock Price and record trades for a given stock.
 Besides, the service provides an operation